ChrisDienes/SeaClass/ReadMe.md

 ```r
 options(browser = "C:/Program Files (x86)/Google/Chrome/Application/chrome.exe")
 ```
-The user has various options for configuring their analysis within the GUI.
+**Step 3.** The user has various options for configuring their analysis within the GUI.
 Once the analysis runs, the user can view the results, interact with the results (module dependent), save the underlying R script, or start over.
 Additional help is provided within the application.

-Besides the SeaClass function, several other functions are contained within the library.
+**Step 4.** Besides the SeaClass function, several other functions are contained within the library.
 For example:
 ```r
 ### List available functions:
 ls("package:SeaClass")